Looking for gold in gold fossicking areas

 New Zealand Petroleum & Minerals

-If you want to look for gold in any area outside of these specific fossicking areas you will need to apply for a mining permit – this includes on your own land as gold is owned by the Crown.
+If you want to look for gold in any area outside of the gold fossicking areas listed above, you will need a mining permit – this includes on your own land, as gold is owned by the Crown.

 Before applying for a permit, you need to check whether the area you wish to apply for is available for permitting.
-You can see this information on our Permit Webmaps.
-If the area is already covered by a permit or an application it’s probably not available.
-If the area you are interested in is available for permitting, you will need to submit an application.
+You can see this information on our Minerals Permit Webmaps.

-A mining permit application costs $5,750 to apply for and there are fees payable each year to continue to hold the permit.
+A mining permit application costs $5,750 to apply for, and there are fees payable each year to continue to hold the permit.
+Permits are ordinarily granted for 10 years.

 Last updated: